Irene Prador

-Irene Prador (née Peiser; 16 July 1911, in Vienna – 8 July 1996, in Berlin) was an Austrian-born actress and writer.
+Irene Prador (née Peiser; 16 July 1911, in Vienna – 8 July 1996, in Berlin) was a German-born actress and writer.

 Biography

 Prador was born as Irene Peiser, the daughter of Dr. Alfred Peiser and actress Rose Lissmann, and sister of actress Lilli Palmer.
 She emigrated to France in 1933, following the rise of Nazism; and appeared in cabaret there with her sister.
 She later worked in revue, film and theatre in England, America and Germany, and appeared in several programmes on BBC Television.